 How Do They Compare to APIs?

-They are often mistaken with APIs, and there is a lot of common ground.
+They are often mistaken with APIs and there is a lot of common ground.
 An API means Application Programming Interface.
 This is essentially the messenger that delivers your request to a provider that you’re requesting it from, and it will then deliver the response back.

-Often they will provide an API, and it’s important to understand that all web services can be APIs, but the reverse is not true.
+Often, they will provide an API, and it’s important to understand that all web services can be APIs, but the reverse is not true.
 Not all APIs can be web services because there are clear differences between the two.

-APIs are lightweight and used for mobile devices, and can use any form of communication.
+APIs are lightweight and used for mobile devices and can use any form of communication.
 But a web service only uses SOAP, REST and XML-RPC, so it’s not as lightweight.
 Also, they support HTTP.
 This is why it’s so well-utilized on the internet.
 However, APIs support URL, caching, content formats, request/response headers, and versioning.

 They are similar in that both are accessed through HTTP to allow for communication between providers and users.
 They also both process data and receive responses from calling a function.

-Understanding Web Services and How They Function
+Understanding What are Web Services and How They Function

 What are web services?
 This technical guide above should help you to understand everything you need to know.